Computing Connection Matrices of Conley Complexes via Algebraic Morse Theory: Introduction

-such that $(\M, d^\M)$ is the Conley complex of $(C,d)$. \end{restatable} Following the algebraic description of a connection matrix, we show how a consistent splitting can be used to construct a three step algorithm for computing the connection matrix.
-Since our algebraic description is based on a choice of splitting, we first use the clearing optimisation routine of~\cite{Chen2011,Bauer2014ClearChunks} to express the differential of the chain complex in a \emph{separating basis}.
-After bringing the differential into the separating basis, we can then perform column reductions on the matrix to produce the connection matrix.
+where $\oC_n = \bigoplus_{p \in P} H_n^p$, and $\od = \alpha \delta(1-\gamma\delta)^{-1}\beta$ for $\alpha, \beta, \gamma, \delta$ constructed from $d$ and $\zeta^p$ in \cref{eq:contraction_relative,eq:abc_proxy,eq:delta_graded}. \end{restatable} Following the algebraic description of a connection matrix, we show how a homology decomposition of relative chains can be used to construct a four step algorithm for computing the connection matrix, given a matrix representation of $d$ (see \Cref{subsec:algorithm}).
+Since our algebraic description is based on a choice of splitting, we first use the clearing optimisation routine of~\cite{Chen2011,Bauer2014ClearChunks} to express the differential of the chain complex in a \emph{separating basis}, which effects the homology decomposition.
+After bringing the differential into the separating basis, and after (optionally) eliminating some columns and rows, we can then perform column reductions on the matrix to produce the connection matrix.
 The final step then consists of eliminating the redundant columns and rows to isolate the {Conley} indices.
+We prove the correctness of our algorithm in~\Cref{prop:connection-matrix-algo}.